nicolas-lang/factorio-create-release-action/README.md

 ## Sample Workflow

-A sample workflow that uses this action can be found at <ToDo>
+A sample workflow that uses this action can be found at [nicolas-lang/Factorio.ModTemplate](https://github.com/nicolas-lang/Factorio.ModTemplate)

 ## Inputs